L4V-NUPT/SR-with-tinyface/README.md

 Cited in https://github.com/xujinchang/Face-hallucination-with-tiny-images/blob/master

 ## Trained models
 We provide trained models for testing.
-You can download it from the 链接：https://pan.baidu.com/s/1m-Q1eprifgj4nzyjPqdNZw
+You can download it from the https://pan.baidu.com/s/1nYqgM4jYJIdPoTYqD-qbVw
-,the password is hngv and put it on ./checkpoints/
+,the password is vhou and put it on ./checkpoints/

 ## Evaluate
 $ python eval.py --model=wgan-gp